-Samantha George, Artistic Director/Oboe Lawrence University
+Samantha George, Artistic Director/Violin Lawrence University

 The Washington Island Music Festival welcomes Samantha George, who is stepping into her new role as Artistic Director of the Music Festival in 2018.
 Samantha has been playing violin at the WIMF since 2000.
 While she is on the Island, she also hosts “Inside the Notes” music appreciation courses at the Red Barn and offers pre-concert talks before Music Festival concerts.